david-chen0/OptionsTracker/README.md

 TODOs:
+Add sorting by custom fields(ex: sort/search by ticker NVDA)(frontend)

+Add searching by fields(ex: search by ticker NVDA or search by expiration date)(frontend)

 Add a "newly expired" section for contracts that expired since last time you opened app and also signs for "about to expire", etc(both)

-Add sorting, grouping, and searching by custom fields(ex: sort/group/search by ticker NVDA)(both)

 Make the input section only as wide as necessary, not a set width of 1/4(frontend)